 There are many genres and formats of gaming, and we explored different possibilities in searching for the best way to structure and deliver the Earth Girl Volcano disaster game.
-Genres in gaming are like genres in Literature, each is best suited to different styles of storytelling and different types of stories.
+Genres in gaming are like genres in literature: each is best suited to different styles of storytelling and different types of stories.
+Once the design of a game is committed to a particular game genre, it is important to take advantage and maximize the peculiarities of the genre in question.
 Consider the differences between a poem, a short story, an essay, and a novel; each has particular strengths and weaknesses depending on the topic at hand.
 When choosing a game format we considered practical issues such as our own resources and our target audiences.
 We had to find a concise and fun mechanism to deliver complex information, and a compact game format could be useful in forcing us to find that mechanism or face sure failure.
-There is nowhere to hide in a small game: it either works or it doesn't.
-It was also clear in the early stages that strategy was a promising tool to facilitate the non-technical players to "get into" the scientific and technical aspects of volcanic hazards.
+There is nowhere to hide in a small game: it either works or it does not.
+It was also clear in the early stages that strategy was a promising tool to facilitate the nontechnical players to "get into" the scientific and technical aspects of volcanic hazards.
 In the context of putting together a strategy for a volcanic hazard evacuation, science is just one of the critical elements but not the only one.
-So players unfamiliar or uncomfortable with science would quickly think of the game as an easy-to-play strategy game instead of an intimidating, long, or boring science game (Weizman, 2014).
+So players unfamiliar or uncomfortable with science would quickly think of the game as an easy-to-play strategy game instead of an intimidating, long, or tedious science game (Weizman, 2014).
 It seemed that practical knowledge was likely to be more effectively absorbed by players in the context of a casual strategy game than with a long-form traditional strategy game or a science-focused simulation game.

-1.5 The Game Prototype
+1.5 The game prototype